phpsw/phpsw-ng/readme.md

 - NFS

 ## Getting started
-1. Create a mapping in your hosts file from phpsw.dev to 192.168.42.10.
+1. Create a mapping in your hosts file from phpsw.local to 192.168.42.10.
 2. ```vagrant up```

 ## General Usage